NBKRedSpy/QM_SortToTabs/README.md

 merkUSB,DatadiskRecord,
 ```

+# Bad Config File
+If the configuration has a loading issue (such as it being incorrectly formatted), the game will use the defaults.
+There will be an error in the log player.log indicating this, but will not be obvious to users otherwise.

+To recover, delete the config file and restart the game.
+A new, config file with the defaults will be created.
 # Debugging
 To assist with debugging the rules while running the game, the mod will reload the configuration any time the file is saved.